Join Us in Support of Our Mission

 - Building Maintenance & Grounds Assistant

-- Canine Companion (greatest need: weekday late mornings and afternoons)
+- Canine Companion (greatest need: weekday late mornings and afternoons, occasionally have weekend or evening shifts)

-- Carestaff Assistant (greatest need: weekday mornings and afternoons)
+- Carestaff Assistant (greatest need: weekday mornings and afternoons, and some weekend shifts)

 - Companion Foster Homes (greatest need: homes for cats)

-- Critter Cuddler - Main shelter (Open shifts for Youth-Adult teams: Sat 10am-12pm.
+- Critter Cuddler - Main shelter (No open shifts for Youth-Adult teams.
 Open shifts for Adults volunteering alone: Weekday morning and early afternoon shifts - Must be 18 years or older)

-- Feline Friend - Main shelter (greatest need: weekday late mornings, afternoons and some afternoons)
+- Feline Friend - Main shelter (greatest need: weekday late mornings, afternoons, occasionally have weekend or evening shifts)

 - Mounds Janesville Feline Friend (Shifts 2 hours in length: Mon-Fri 11am - 5pm, Weekends 11am - 1pm)

-- Mounds Middleton Feline Friend (Open shifts: Sun 10am-12pm and Mon, Thur or Fri 4-6pm - Must be 18 years or older)
+- Mounds Middleton Feline Friend (Open shifts: Mon 4-6pm, or Thur 12-2pm - Must be 18 years or older)

 Step 1: Submit a VOLUNTEER APPLICATION and ESSENTIAL JOB REQUIREMENTS INVENTORY.